maeda6uiui/Mechtatel/README.md

 As for me, I simply love to write code, and want to develop a game starting from the lowest level possible.

 *Mechtatel* is a word that means "Dreamer" in Russian.
-It's a word that best describes me, only dreaming and being far from achivements.
+It's by far the best word to describe me, only dreaming and being far from any achivements.
-Maybe I wouldn't achieve anything until I die, maybe I would make some aesthetic garbage, I don't know...
-But if you are a nerd or something and like my work, then leave a star in this repo.
-It'll be my great mental support.

-Thank you!
+God knows if I could complete this work by the time you'd think I'm no more...

 ## Try it out